19 Equations of Fluid Motion

 Reynolds Transport Theorem

-The Reynolds Transport Theorem (RTT) or Reynolds Transport Equation (RTE) allows one to derive the governing equations of fluid motion and convert from Lagrangian to Eulerian reference systems, a valuable problem-solving tool.
+The Reynolds Transport Theorem (RTT), which results in a general equation called Reynolds Transport Equation (RTE), allows one to convert fluid transport equations from Lagrangian to Eulerian reference systems, a valuable problem-solving tool.
 Because the RTE connects governing equations in separate reference systems, it is sometimes called a link equation.

 Flow Model

-The approach to its derivation proceeds by defining a control system (sys) of fluid and a control volume (C.V.), as previously discussed, as shown in the figure below.
-The system is a collection of fluid molecules of density that sweeps into and out of the C.V.
+The approach to the derivation of the RTE proceeds by defining a control system (sys) of fluid and a control volume (C.V.), as shown in the figure below.
+The system is a collection of fluid molecules of density in a Lagrangian frame of reference that sweeps into and out of the C.V.
 At some time, , the system moves toward the C.V.
 At the time, , the system, and the C.V. are coincident, i.e., they occupy the same space.
 At some later time, , the fluid system moves out of the C.V.
 Therefore, this means that some of the fluid moves out of the C.V., some of the fluid remains inside the C.V., and some fluid comes into the C.V. to replace the fluid and properties that has moved out.
 In the derivation of the RTT, it becomes a matter of tracking and formally quantifying where all of this fluid goes.

 Derivation